dmerc12/BankingApp/README.md

   - git clone https://github.com/dmerc12/PythonBanking.git
 - to deploy:
   - install application required technologies to be found in the virtual environment.
-  - run Main.py to start the application.
+  - Use run.py to start the application.